 On January 12, 2023 Geodrill received the ruling from the secretariat of the administrative court dismissing the entire revised assessment and has awarded a payment of 1,500,000 CFA to Geodrill for expenses incurred.

-The Burkina Faso tax authorities have two months to submit an appeal regarding the ruling.
-As at March 4, 2023, Geodrill is unaware of the BFTA appealing the ruling.
+The Burkina Faso tax authorities have appealed the administrative court ruling and Geodrill's legal council is reviewing the notice of appeal.